+The proposed project will also likely impact local water quality, fish and wildlife, and other environmental resources.
 The Sierra Club intends to submit comments during the NEPA process that more fully explore local environmental impacts in light of the project design.

-2. Environmental Impacts of Induced Gas Production
+2. Induced Gas Production

 Further, and likely greater, environmental impacts will result from increased gas production.
-Barca, the EIA, NERA, essentially every other LNG export applicant, and other informed commenters all agree that LNG exports will induce additional production in the United States, with a general agreement that roughly 63% of exported gas will come from new production.
-56
+Delfin, the EIA, NERA, essentially every other LNG export applicant, and other informed commenters all agree that LNG exports will induce additional production in the United States.
+EIA anticipates that produciotn will increase by roughly 63% of the amount of demand created by exports.
+In its application, Delfin relies upon a report by ICF International concluding that up to 88% of LNG export volumes will be offset by increasing natural gas production.
+App. at 20.

 Available tools also allow DOE to predict where increased production will occur, although such localized predictions are not necessary for meaningful analysis of environmental impacts.
 NEPA and the NGA therefore require DOE/FE to consider the effects of this additional production.
-Although DOE/FE recently refused to consider induced production in the earlier Sabine Pass proceeding, that order applied the wrong legal standard of foreseeability and is factually incorrect (and factually distinct from the present case) as it understates DOE's ability to predict induced drilling.
+Although DOE/FE recently refused to consider induced production in the earlier Sabine Pass proceeding, that order applied the wrong legal standard of foreseeability and is factually incorrect (and factually distinct from the present case) as it understates DOE/FE's ability to predict induced drilling.

 a.
-Barca's Proposal Will Induce Additional U.S. Gas Production
+Delfin's Proposal Will Induce Additional U.S. Gas Production